Wynton Rufer: Early career

 Rufer was born in Wellington to a Swiss father, Arthur Rufer, and a New Zealand Māori mother, Anne Hine Rufer (née Campbell).
 He affiliates to the Ngāti Porou iwi.
 After leaving the city's Rongotai College, he played his first football for Wellington Diamond United, Stop Out and Miramar Rangers.

 After being voted New Zealand's Young Player of the Year in 1981 and 1982, Rufer attracted the attention of Norwich City manager Ken Brown, who invited the player and his older brother Shane Rufer to Norfolk for a trial.
 He impressed and signed a professional contract on 23 October 1981, becoming the first Kiwi to do so.
 However, he was denied a work permit to play in England, so he joined FC Zürich in May of the following year.

 Switzerland

 Rufer would play in Switzerland in the following seven years, also representing FC Aarau and Grasshoppers: whilst at the former, he topped the scoring charts at 21 in the 1987–88 season, helping his club to the fourth place.
-With the Hoppers, he won the domestic cup, precisely against Aarau, and surpassed the 100-goal mark in his years in the country.
+With the Hoppers, he won the Swiss Cup, defeating Aarau in the final, and surpassed the 100-goal mark in his years in the country.